Defining metadata (meta.yaml)#

 Subpackage tests#

 You can test subpackages independently of the top-level package.
 Independent test script files for each separate package are specified under the subpackage's test section.
-These files support the same formats as the top-level run_test.* scripts, which are .py, .pl, .bat, and .sh.
+These files support the same formats as the top-level run_test.* scripts, which are .py, .pl, .r, .bat, and .sh.
 These may be extended to support other script types in the future.

 outputs: